OuhscBbmc/pluripotent/README.md

     1. go up one directory (to the repo root) and open the *.Rproj file.
     1. Do Science :1st_place_medal:

+1. To update a config file that's downloaded from [the skeleton's config file](https://github.com/OuhscBbmc/cdw-skeleton-1/blob/master/config.yml), run this instead of spawning a new repo.
+This scenario comes up when refitting older repos to newer standards.

+    ```r
+    pluripotent::populate_config("config.yml", basename(getwd())
+    ```

 <!--
 If you want to use this package for projects that aren't included in [inst/metadata/file-to-copy.csv](https://github.com/OuhscBbmc/pluripotent/blob/master/inst/metadata/file-to-copy.csv) file describes the source and destination of transferred files.